vmihailenco/taskq/README.md

 This way you can:
 - isolate API and worker from each other;
 - scale API and worker separately;
-- have different configs (like timeouts).
+- have different configs for API and worker (like timeouts).

-There is an [api_worker example](examples/api_worker) that does exactly that and can be run:
+There is an [api_worker example](examples/api_worker) that demonstrates this approach using Redis as backend:

 ```bash
 cd examples/api_worker